Ed Boggis takes part in our disability football programme Ability Counts at Inspire.

 Having Down’s Syndrome meant that whilst he was a talented player, he was fighting a constant and exhausting battle in an attempt to keep up with his team-mates.

-Thanks to Inspire Suffolk’s disability football programme Ability Counts, Ed has the same football opportunities as mainstream players, regularly joining and competing against boys of a similar age and ability and captaining his team in regional competitions.
+Thanks to Inspire’s disability football programme Ability Counts, Ed has the same football opportunities as mainstream players, regularly joining and competing against boys of a similar age and ability and captaining his team in regional competitions.

 These sessions have given Ed the chance to take part in regular training and competitive matches.
 It has also improved his fitness, boosted his self-esteem, confidence and his overall well-being too.